serialized-io/samples-java/README.md

 ## Event Feed API

-Start by opening one terminal windows and copy/paste the commands below.
+Start by opening one terminal window and copy/paste the commands below.

 ```
 export SERIALIZED_ACCESS_KEY=<your-access-key>